Back to ADT Guides

 Symptoms

-• Trouble light illuminated on security keypad
+• Trouble light on the security keypad

-• Sensor stops reporting open and close events
+• Sensor stops reporting open/close events

-• ADT app shows sensor trouble notification
+• ADT app shows a sensor trouble notification

 Recognize these?
 Here's what usually causes it.